Endometriosis: A Common Condition

 - Loose or less bowel movements

-These uncomfortable symptoms are often confused with other uterine disorders such as adenomyosis, ovarian cancer, or uterine fibroids; this makes self-diagnosing close to impossible.
-Similar to fibroids and adenomyosis, a routine pelvic exam or imaging tests, such as ultrasound technology or magnetic resonance imaging (MRI), often verifies a diagnosis.
+These uncomfortable symptoms are often confused with other uterine disorders, such as adenomyosis, ovarian cancer, or uterine fibroids.
+This makes self-diagnosing nearly impossible.
+Like fibroids and adenomyosis, a routine pelvic exam or imaging tests, such as ultrasound technology or magnetic resonance imaging (MRI), often verify a diagnosis.
 This condition can sometimes be difficult to detect unless it has formed a cyst that the doctor can feel during the exam.

 What Causes Endometriosis?

 Like uterine fibroids, the cause of endometriosis is unknown.
 One aspect that researchers agree on is that it is influenced by estrogen.
 There are several theories that may help explain how endometriosis develops such as:

 - Genetic disposition